josempd/docker-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a test of a react app built in a docker container.
+Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts